 An internal compliance framework exists to ensure that the Company meets its obligations, including that of related party transactions under the MMLR.
-The Board reviews all related party transactions during financial period and the details are disclosed in pages 94 to 95.
+The Board reviews all related party transactions during financial year and the details are disclosed in page 87.